Jan. 23 - 26, 2019

 |3.||Three Teams Tied||A beats B, B beats C and C beats A |

 Point differential will determine the first seed.
 If the remaining two teams have the same point differential scores, head to head will determine the subsequent seeding.

 |4.||Three Teams Tied||A beats B, B beats C and C beats A |

 If point differential scores are the same, point differential against common opponents, (maximum of 25 points), will determine the seeding.

 Thank you for making the necessary adjustments to get to and from the different venues.
 We realize that because of venue changes your team may not be able to watch your opposite gender's game in its entirety.
 Also, please keep in mind that both your schools' teams could play simultaneously.
-If it does happen, be prepared for this scenario.
-Again, thank you for your understanding.
+If it does happen, be prepared for this scenario -- coaching and transportation.